simdutf/simdutf/README.md

  *
  * @param buf the ASCII string to validate.
  * @param len the length of the string in bytes.
- * @return a result pair struct (of type simdutf::error containing the two fields error and count) with an error code and either position of the error (in the input in words) if any, or the number of words validated if successful.
+ * @return a result pair struct (of type simdutf::error containing the two fields error and count) with an error code and either position of the error (in the input in code units) if any, or the number of code units validated if successful.
  */
 simdutf_warn_unused result validate_ascii_with_errors(const char *buf, size_t len) noexcept;